School Website Planning Guide

 Bespoke

-A bespoke design for your website is a fantastic thing. [inlinetweet prefix=”” tweeter=”” suffix=””]A website made exactly to your specifications can create a fantastic tool for your school to utilise and for your visitors to enjoy.[/inlinetweet] If your website has a very specific aim, especially one that is different to anyone else in the sector then a bespoke website will be the best way to meet your goal.
+If your website has a very specific aim, especially one that is different to anyone else in the sector then a bespoke website will be the best way to meet your goal.

 While a bespoke website is an excellent choice, sometimes the cost and time required to invest in a bespoke website might not be available to you.

-In that case a highly customisable pre-designed website may be better suited to your current situation and requirements. [inlinetweet prefix=”” tweeter=”” suffix=””]A custom website provides a website design created by professional website developers, and optimised for your use.[/inlinetweet] With a track record of good performance from the other uses of that design – albeit with their own branding and take.
+With a track record of good performance from the other uses of that design – albeit with their own branding and take.

-A good custom design provides a tried and tested design used by other schools, and most importantly parents and other visitors.
+A good template-based design provides a tried and tested design used by other schools, and most importantly parents and other visitors.
 As a result you have a school website design that you can be confident in.
 Refined and engineered to work for a number of different schools and their varying purposes.
 A lower cost custom website package that’s ready to go provides more of a benefit than just cost saving.
 It will also save your team a lot of time in the design consultation and planning stage.

 School Website Planning – What’s Next?